-- Background: Sets a default background color.
-When dragging the template onto the action canvas, the action color will be the background color. - Background Image: Lets you choose a background image for the template either from a local file system, the GH or the Media Service.
-The snap button grabs the current frame of the editing Engine. - · BG pos X: The horizontal pixel position of the background image. - · BG pos Y: The vertical pixel position of the background image. - · BG Width: The pixel width of the background image. - · BG Height: The pixel height of the background image. - Command Header: Whether the template will display the default command header (Execute, Continue, Update, Out).
+• Background: Sets a default background color.
+When dragging the template onto the action canvas, the action color is the background color.

-· Update On Selected: When disabled, the template will receive callbacks only when the template is selected, has focus, and is opened in either embedded or window mode.
+- Background Image: Lets you choose a background image for the template either from a local file system, the GH or the Media Service.
+The snap button grabs the current frame of the editing Engine. - · BG pos X: The horizontal pixel position of the background image. - · BG pos Y: The vertical pixel position of the background image. - · BG Width: The pixel width of the background image. - · BG Height: The pixel height of the background image. - Command Header: Whether the template displays the default command header (Execute, Continue, Update, Out). - Update When Focused: When enabled, the template receives callbacks only when the template is selected, has focus, and is opened in either embedded or window mode.
 Relevant callbacks are: OnTimer, OnStreamDeckKey, OnDataMapValueChanged.
-When unchecked, the template will receive those callbacks when instantiated on the action canvas.
+When disabled, the template receives those callbacks when instantiated on the action canvas in any form (embedded, windowed or closed and without being explicitly selected). - Update When Collapsed: When enabled, the template can receive callbacks when the template is collapsed as action button.
+Relevant callbacks are: OnTimer, OnStreamDeckKey, OnDataMapValueChanged.
+When used in combination with the flag Update When Focused unchecked, the template always receives the relevant callbacks, when not selected and collapsed to a standard action button. - Execute on Initialize: Executes the template when the global Initialize button is triggered. - · Update on Initialize: Updates the template when the global initialize button is triggered. - Director On Execute: This dropdown menu contains the list of directors of the scene.
+Select a director that should be triggered when executing and continuing the template.
+By default the entire Stage is animated when <STAGE> is selected.